Final Deadline Alert: Bronstei - GuruFocus.com

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Yext, Inc.(“Yext” or the “Company”) (NYSE: YEXT) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Yext securities between March 4, 2021 and March 8, 2022, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fyext.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Inotiv, Inc.(“Inotiv” or the “Company”) (NASDAQ: NOTV) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Inotiv securities between September 21, 2021 and June 13, 2022, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fnotv.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.

-The complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operations, and prospects.
-Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Yext's revenue and earnings were significantly deteriorating because of, inter alia, poor sales execution and performance, as well as COVID-19 related disruptions; (2) accordingly, Yext was unlikely to meet consensus estimates for its full year ("FY") fiscal 2022 financial results and fiscal 2023 outlook; and (3) as a result, the Company's public statements were materially false and misleading at all relevant times.
+The Complaint alleges the Defendants made false and/or misleading statements that misrepresented and failed to disclose the following adverse facts pertaining to the Company's business, operations, and prospects, which were known to Defendants or recklessly disregarded by them.
+Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Envigo and the Company's Cumberland, Virginia facility (the "Cumberland Facility") engaged in widespread and flagrant violations of the Animal Welfare Act of 1966 (“AWA”); (2) Envigo and the Company's Cumberland Facility continuously violated the AWA; (3) Envigo and the Company did not properly remedy issues with regards to animal welfare at the Cumberland Facility; (4) as a result, the Company was likely to face increased scrutiny and governmental action; (5) Inotiv would imminently shut down two facilities, including the Cumberland Facility; (6) the Company did not engage in proper due diligence; and (7) as a result, Defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com%2Fyext or you may contact Peretz Bronstein, Esq. or his Law Clerk and Client Relations Manager, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss in Yext you have until August 16, 2022 to request that the Court appoint you as lead plaintiff.
+If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com%2Fnotv or you may contact Peretz Bronstein, Esq. or his Law Clerk and Client Relations Manager, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
+If you suffered a loss in Inotiv you have until August 22, 2022 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 Bronstein, Gewirtz & Grossman, LLC represents investors in securities fraud class actions and shareholder derivative suits.
 The firm has recovered hundreds of millions of dollars for investors nationwide.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.